jbsmith86/FacebookGroupCSV/README.md

 Type the following:
 python ./CreateCSV.py

+Windows:
+If you have python in your Path you can run the same command as mac/linux Otherwise, open a command prompt and cd into where you downloaded the file then run the following:
+C:\Python27\python.exe CreateCSV.py

+Where "C:\Python27\python.exe" is the path to your python installation.
+If you don't have python you can download it here: http://www.python.org/getit/

 Follow the on screen prompts to enter the url of the Facebook group (you must be a member), your API key and a csv filename.
 Your CSV file will be generated and placed in the same directory.